infojunkie/blog/demos.md

 title: demos
 permalink: /demos/
 ---
 Here are some music demos that I am proud-ish to exhibit.
-Clicking each screenshot will take you to the actual demo page.
+Click a screenshot to open the demo page.

 <div class="grid-wrapper">